 Residential Coal Mining and Brine Search

-Even though there may be little or no evidence of historical coal mining or brine pumping, a commercial property may still be at risk from subsidence.
+Even though there may be little or no evidence of historical coal mining or brine pumping, a residential property may still be at risk from subsidence.
 And this is especially true where a mine shaft hasn’t been properly capped.
 There’s a real risk that a hole could appear and cause damage to the property.

 Likewise, where salt has been extracted after being dissolved in water and pumped out as brine, the property could be at risk of subsidence.